unildev/job-challenge-2023a/README.md

 #### Part two, implementation

-In the part one you have seen our implementation of Library domain, available at [gushakov/library-clean](https://github.com/gushakov/library-clean) GitHub repository.
+In the part one, you have seen our implementation of Library domain, available at [gushakov/library-clean](https://github.com/gushakov/library-clean) GitHub repository.
 Please, make **a private clone** (do not fork) of this repository for your personal GitHub user.

 As you have noticed in this implementation uses principles of DDD and Clean Architecture.
 It is not a complete implementation.
 Only a single use case has been dealt with as an illustration.
 It is a use case of a patron placing a hold on a book.
-For this use case the models, the use case itself, and the persistence hve been implemented and tested.
+For this use case the models, the use case itself, and the persistence have been implemented and tested.

 Your task is to implement the UI for just _this single use case_.
 Here is how we imagine the interface: